 An owner of a car who parks on a common property is making it impossible for me to get into my garage!

-Question: There is an owner of a car who parks on common property making it impossible for me to get my car into my garage!
+Q: There is an owner of a car who parks on common property, making it impossible for me to get my car into my garage!
 When I contacted the committee, they said they can’t do anything except put a note on the windscreen, and that only the police can fine or move the vehicle.

 When I requested advice from the police, they said that as it is private property, it is a matter for the committee.
 How can I force the committee or police to act to enable me to use my garage?
 My access to my property is curtailed by an inconsiderate driver.

-If you are unable to resolve the issue through a talk with the owner of the vehicle, the committee has the right to move a vehicle that is parked illegally on common property, or that blocks an exit or entrance.
+If you are unable to resolve the issue through a talk with the owner of the vehicle, the committee may be able to organise the removal of a vehicle that is parked illegally on common property, or that blocks an exit or entrance.

 For more helpful information, have a read of PICA Group’s article about removing parked vehicles that cause obstruction on common property.